GhostKellz/nvzkit/README.md

 > **nvzkit** is a high-performance, next-gen NVIDIA container toolkit built with Zig.<br>
 > Designed for seamless GPU passthrough, runtime detection, and lightning-fast management of GPU-accelerated containers.

+**⚠️ v0.1.0 is an MVP release.
+Some features may be experimental.
+Please report bugs or contribute!**

 ---

 ## 🚀 Features